‘American Idol’s’ Top 10 Celebrates ‘Disney Night’ At Disneyland With Katy Perry

-American Idol’s Top 10 contestants will be performing at the “happiest place on earth” this Sunday when music talent show airs live in all time zones.
-As part of the special night, the broadcast will begin with Katy Perry singing with the Top Ten in front of Sleeping Beauty Castle at Disneyland for “Disney Night.”
-Then, back in Hollywood, each of the contestants will receive mentoring and encouragement from special coach, Broadway star Idina Menzel.
+American Idol‘s Top 10 contestants will be performing at the “happiest place on earth” this Sunday when the music talent show airs live in all time zones.
+As part of the special night, the broadcast will begin with Katy Perry singing with the Top 10 in front of Sleeping Beauty Castle at Disneyland for “Disney Night.”
+Then, back in Hollywood, each of the contestants will receive mentoring and encouragement from a special coach, Broadway star Idina Menzel.
 Having become the voice of Elsa from Disney’s animated film Frozen and appearing in Enchanted, Menzel knows a thing or two about Disney magic and offers up her expertise on how each of the finalists should approach the classic Disney song chosen for them.
 Throughout the two-hour program, Disney’s new a cappella group, D Cappella, will be singing their own versions of Disney tunes too.

 The Top 10 American Idol contestants will be singing the following Disney songs: